ThalesDavila/chatloop/README.md

 # Introduction

 Chatbot framework designed taking user context as a priority.
-* Created mixing game loops and web routes concepts.
+* Created mixing game loop and web routing concepts.
+* Chatloop has a very easy to use a function to keep the user context under development.
+So, you don't need to worry about databases in the beginning.
 * Actually only supports Messenger.

+# Architecture Main Idea

+Every time user sends an input, the loopsRoutes file will be called.
+Then, based on the user context, will define the correct conversational loop to call.

 # Usage

-Every time user sends input, loopsRoutes.js will be called.
-And based on the user context, define the correct loop to call.

 Send the loopRoutes to chatloop:
 ```js